Electronic Appraisal Delivery (EAD) Portal Help

 EAD Portal Overview:

 When submitting an appraisal, the EAD portal will either provide confirmation of a successful submission or information regarding required corrections that need to be made before resubmission.
-Once an appraisal is successfully submitted, data sharing between the new portal and FHA Connection (FHAC) allows for the population of certain data fields on the FHAC Appraisal Logging screen.
+Once an appraisal is successfully submitted, data sharing between the EAD portal and FHA Connection (FHAC) allows for the population of certain data fields on the FHAC Appraisal Logging screen.

 The EAD portal allows up to 10 appraisal files per submission, and also allows the submission of up to 3 appraisal files per loan.
-Appraisals submitted through the EAD are always subject to an FHA compliance review, and the new portal will return both overridable and non-overridable hard stop messages when appraisal data falls outside FHA requirements.
+Appraisals submitted through the EAD are always subject to an FHA compliance review, and the portal will return both overridable and non-overridable hard stop messages when appraisal data falls outside FHA requirements.

 Accepted Forms/Data Types include: